← Back to Blog

 If your use case benefits from a call-to-action:

-- Ensure the frame doesn’t crowd the QR code
+3. Give the frame enough room that it doesn’t crowd the QR code

 Frames work well for promotional materials.
 Skip this for product packaging or other contexts where the QR code’s purpose is already obvious from the surrounding design.